Robert-W/mern-kit/README.md

 mern-kit is designed to be a starter kit which provides everything needed in a full stack application using Mongoose (MongoDB), Express, React, and Node, all running inside a docker container.

 ## STATUS
-* Documentation - In Progress
 * MVP (Minimum Viable product) - In Progress
 * Mocha Tests - In Progress
 * Jest Tests - Coming soon

 ## Getting started
 1. Make sure you have the latest version of [Docker](https://www.docker.com/products/docker) installed.
 Docker for Mac and Windows comes with the latest docker-compose.
-For linux, you may need to install it manually and you will need >= version 1.13.0.
+For linux, you may need to install docker-compose manually.
 2. Copy `secrets/local.secrets.example` to `secrets/local.secrets` and fill in the appropriate fields.
 3. Run the start command, `docker-compose up`.
 4. Open `localhost:3000`.

 ## Architecture
 The architecture got it's inspiration from a project I worked on that is service oriented.
 Each folder in src contains all the routes, models, controllers, components, scripts, templates, and configurations necessary for it to integrate with the application.
 A 'service' folder structure looks like the following:

 ```